 Overfitting is a concept drawn from data science.
 It occurs when a statistical model fits exactly against the data used to produce it.
 It's not missing the forest for the trees.
 Overfitting is missing the trees (data) for the forest (pattern).
 The problem with overfitting is that it biases us to narratives where there might not be any.
 We, as humans, want to see patterns.

-The desire to get the smaller story–Boston Beer stock dropping–to align within a larger model left us all with the mistaken idea that hard seltzer is “over.” The whole scenario illustrates why understanding overfitting is so important and how it can lead us astray.
-It doesn’t just happen when we scan headlines.
+The desire to get the smaller story-Boston Beer stock dropping-to align within a larger model left us all with the mistaken idea that hard seltzer is "over."
+The whole scenario illustrates why understanding overfitting is so important and how it can lead us astray.
+It doesn't just happen when we scan headlines.

 Concerning our own behavior, Sachin Joglekar has written that overfitting "happens any time you read too much into your notions (whether right or wrong) to optimize something in your future;" as such our very desire to fine-tune something, be it process or product, puts us at odds with truly understanding that thing.
 People want to use models to explain data, but not all data fits neatly into models.